DuckDivers/owl-carousel-2/README.txt

 = Are there programming Hooks? =

-Yes, there are 2 hooks right now.
+Yes, there are 2 hooks.
 One is before the carousel contents, and the other is after the contents.
 There will be more enhancement to this at a later date.

 1. dd-carousel-before-content
 1. dd-carousel-after-content

 Example to add pricing for WooCommerce Carousels - Add to your theme functions.php :

 `<?php
 	function add_wc_price_to_carousel(){
     global $post, $woocommerce;
     $product = wc_get_product( $post->ID );